rtm/cancelable-promise/design-notes.md

 The name `onCancel` is meant to emphasize that this is a particular specialized kind of event handler.
 `onCancel` returns the promise itself so it can be further chained as desired.

-Although of questionable use, one could also introduce a static method `Promise.cancel` is made available to create pre-cancelled promises.
+We also introduce a static method `Promise.cancel` is made available to create pre-cancelled promises.

-But won't cancelled promises, remaining pending forever, cause memory leaks.
-Actually, no, they will not.

 In this proposal, we take this approach.